 - an intensified insulin therapy service, including insulin pumps and the management of problematic hypoglycaemia.

-We also provide education including one-to-one help with starting on insulin; group and one-to-one education about how to self-manage diabetes; and group help with starting new therapies.
+We provide one-to-one help with starting on insulin; group and one-to-one education about how to self-manage diabetes; and group help with starting new therapies.

-A unique feature is our liaison psychiatry service, which provides psychological care for people with diabetes as part of their overall treatment plan.
+A unique feature is our liaison psychiatry service, which provides patients with psychological care as part of their overall treatment plan.